 3. Another component of customer engagement is loyalty programs, but do they work?

 Loyalty programs can absolutely work if the retailer takes time to define up front what their primary goal is for the program.
 Is your goal to retain customers, attract new customers, drive more visits per year, or increase brand recognition?
 Whatever you determine your goal to be, then build the functionality and features of your loyalty program with that in mind.
 When defining the program and rewards, think beyond simply offering discounts.
 Consider what would be most compelling from your customers’ perspectives.
 Today’s customers are looking for a personalized experience and to feel a connection to your business.
 For example, maybe host a special event with VIP access to your top 100 customers.
 You could also offer rewards for certain behaviors, such as writing store or product reviews or following your social channels.

 4. How can garden centers use technology to keep more accurate inventories?

 Inventory is the lifeblood of the business, and there are many solutions to help retailers achieve an accurate inventory.
 If I have an accurate inventory, I can control margin better.
 I can control discounting.
 Historical data can provide expected sales toward the end of the season.
-I don’t want to be overstocked at the end of the year, and without physical inventory, I have no clue.
 One of our newest apps helps businesses manage physical inventory on a cell phone.
 It allows you to update inventory, add UPC codes, and print new labels to maintain your shelves from virtually any device or location.
 Older devices were pricey and rugged; now I can get 10 cell phones working for the price of one older device.
 We also have business management apps so business owners can know anything in the business by looking at their cell phone.
-Anything that they want to see, they have access to.

 5. How does Epicor help their customers utilize the power of their technology?